markpollack/scdf-simulation-sleuth/README.md

 # scdf-simulation

-Experimenting with https://github.com/spring-cloud/spring-cloud-sleuth with four Spring Cloud Stream applications.
-These simulate the flow of a stream and a 'tap' in SCDF.
+Experimenting with https://cloud.spring.io/spring-cloud-sleuth/[Spring Cloud Sleuth] with four https://cloud.spring.io/spring-cloud-stream/[Spring Cloud Stream] applications.
+These apps simulate the flow of a stream and a 'tap' in SCDF.
 That is

 ```
 stream1 = source | transformer | sink